oordenesg/how_to_JavaScript/README.md

 7. Create a function called *calculateWeight()*.
 This function should have two parameters, *earthWeight* (number) and *planet* (string).
 We want to return return a number representing what that Earth-weight would equate to on the planet passed in.
 For this function, please consider: 'Mercury' weight = earthWeight * 0.378, 'Venus' weight = earthWeight * 0.907, 'Mars' weight = earthWeight * 0.377, 'Jupiter' weight = earthWeight * 2.36, 'Saturn' weight = earthWeight * 0.916.
 8. Create a function that takes an input and returns true if that value is truthy and false it that value is falsy.
 9. In general, A person's number of imaginary friends are alaays 25% of their total friends.
 Write a function to calculate this.
 The output should be a whole number.
 10. Write a function to create a sentence.
 This function should have 3 string parameters.
+11. Create a function *howOld()* thar returns how old some who is currently that age was during that year.
+12. Let's write a function that calculate tip given the quality of the service in a restaurant.
+To this, please consider: ‘bad’ should return a 5% tip, ‘ok’ should return a 15% tip, ‘good’ should return a 20% tip ‘excellent’ should return a 30% tip and all other inputs should default to 18%.
+To create this function just use 2 parameters.